Give us a call now for an immediate match with a local pro.

 When selecting an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Florida, HVAC contractors must be certified or registered with the Department of Business and Professional Regulation.
 Certified HVAC contractors must have four years of experience, pass an exam, and carry HVAC business insurance.
 Registered HVAC contractors are only approved to work in a specific city, and the local government establishes licensing requirements.
 You should also read reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Choose a company with positive reviews and reports of good customer experiences.
+Choose a company with glowing reviews and reports of fantastic customer experiences.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Davie, you may be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In Davie, you may be able to make do with a furnace on the lower end of this range.

 There are several ways you can make your HVAC system more energy-efficient: